evkx/evkx.github.io/content/models/nio/el8/el8/_index.md

 The Nio EL8 comes with a dedicated mobile app, available for both Android and iOS devices, allowing you to manage and monitor your vehicle remotely.
 The app offers a wide range of features designed to enhance your driving experience:

+- **Locate Your Vehicle:** Easily check the current location of your car.
 - **Preconditioning:** Preheat or cool your car before you start your journey for optimal comfort.
 - **Lock & Unlock:** Securely lock or unlock your car doors with a tap.
+- **Window Control:** Open and close the windows from anywhere.
+- **Scheduled Charging:** Plan and schedule charging sessions ahead of your trips.
+- **Adjust Charging Target:** Set your desired State of Charge to start or stop charging as needed.
 - **Find Your Car:** Trigger the horn or lights to help find your car in crowded areas.
+- **Route Planning:** Plan your route and send it directly to your car's navigation system.

 ## Lights